SchnoppDog/piano-led/README.md

 ## Updates
 Hey there folks!
 It's been a long time since this project was released!
 After 5 Months I had some time to work on this project again.
 Here are the details what's new in this project:
 ### Added
 - **New HTML-Design:** With the support of jquery, popper.js and bootstrap the new Color-Page.html-File looks now a lot better than in the first version.
 On this site you can set your personal preferences for color of the strip provided by preset-color-buttons or a random-color-function.
-You can also add a time how much the keys should stay lit after pressing them
+You can also add a time how long the keys should stay lit after pressing them
 - **Random-Color-Button:** If you use this feature each new pressed key will light up in a different color.
 - **Freeze-Option:** After releasing the key your light will stay lit for a specifig amount of seconds.
 You can decide if between 1-5 seconds (floating numbers not supported yet!)
 ### Removed